 The PRA peer review is developed as a rational approach to assess PRA technical adequacy and provide the necessary focused feedback for PRA improvement.
-The process does not require a 10CFR50 Appendix B program for the review or for the PRA.
-However, the review process includes the principal elements of an effective 10CFR50 Appendix B quality assurance review of documents via:
+The process does not require a formal quality assurance review for the PRA.
+However, the review process includes the principal elements of an effective 10CFR50 Appendix B-type quality assurance review of documents via:

-- Use of qualified reviewers. - Use of reviewers who are independent of the original PRA study, and any relevant upgrades of the PRA study. - Development of a list of issues to be addressed. - Documentation of the review conclusions.
+- · Use of qualified reviewers. - Use of reviewers who are independent of the original PRA study, and any relevant upgrades of the PRA study. - Development of a list of issues to be addressed. - Documentation of the review conclusions.

-2.2 Scope of Plant to be Peer Reviewed
+2.2 Scope of the Peer Review

-An issue potentially applicable to some PRA peer reviews is that for specific applications, a plant may request a peer review of a future configuration, e.g. the "as-built, as-operated in 20XX" (projected) plant as opposed to the "as-built, as-operated" (current) plant.
+An issue potentially applicable to some PRA peer reviews is that for specific applications, a plant may request a peer review of a future configuration, e.g. the "as-built, as-operated in 20XX" (projected) plant as opposed to the "as-built or as-designed, as-operated or as-intended to be operated" (current) plant.
 Either configuration should be allowed for peer review, but the basis needs to be clearly stated in the Peer Review report and provided for the peer review team in advance of the review, and any peer reviews of the "as-built, as-operated in 20XX" plant should be clearly identified in any licensing applications, along with plant modifications and design changes credited in the PRA but not completed at the time of the licensing application submittal.
+A PRA may be peer reviewed at different stages in the design phaseplant development, up to theincluding the transition to operating state and during operation.
+When needed, the scope of the peer review should be consistent with atended to prove the peer review should be consistent with a the specific purpose for its use, including any relevant regulatory requirements and guidancedesign iteration.
+Each PRA at each stage of design, construction, or operation that the user elects to have a peer review done is considered to be a different PRA and a distinct (i.e., separate) peer review.